citusdata/citus_docs/reference/metadata_tables.rst

 Shard Placement States
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

 Citus manages shard health on a per-placement basis and automatically marks a placement as unavailable if leaving the placement in service would put the cluster in an inconsistent state.
-The shardstate column in the pg_dist_shard_placement table is used to store the state of shard placements.
+The shardstate column in the pg_dist_placement table is used to store the state of shard placements.
 A brief overview of different shard placement states and their representation is below.

 +----------------+----------------------+---------------------------------------------------------------------------+